-Capital High School offers a variety of Dual Credit, Honors & Advanced Placement (AP) classes in a number of subject areas.
-The Honors courses are offered for the student who has a strong aptitude in that particular subject area and is willing to accept and work on a rigorous course curriculum.
-In addition to the course work during the school year, students who will be taking Honors and AP classes will receive a summer assignment that must be completed prior to the first day of school.
+Capital High School offers a variety of dual credit, honors and Advanced Placement (AP) classes in a number of subject areas.
+The honors courses are offered for the student who has a strong aptitude in that particular subject area and is willing to accept and work on a rigorous course curriculum.
+In addition to the course work during the school year, students who will be taking honors and AP classes will receive a summer assignment that must be completed prior to the first day of school.
 All dual credit courses count as both high school and college credit.
 The courses are taught on the campus of Capital High School.
 Students are responsible for college registration, cost of tuition and fees.
 Students must be at least 16 years old to qualify for college credit.

-It is recommended a student take honors course beginning their freshmen year in order to be eligible for upper level honors and AP courses.
-However, a student may elect to try an Honors or AP course in the sophomore or beyond, even if they have not taken a course prior to that year.
-A teacher recommendation is required when this occurs.
+It is recommended that students take honors courses beginning their freshman year in order to be eligible for upper level honors and AP courses.
+However, students may elect to try an honors or AP course in the sophomore year or beyond, even if they have not taken a course prior to that year.

 AP courses are taught on a prescribed curriculum meant to simulate a college course, with all the rigor and expectations of a college course.
 Near the end of the course, a student may elect to take a national AP exam for a fee that could earn college credit for the student.
-Students may take an AP exam in any subject regardless if they have taken the AP course for that exam.
+Students may take an AP exam in any subject, even if they have not taken the AP course for that exam.

-It is always recommended that the student and the family work with the student's counselor to work out a schedule that meets the academic needs of the student and sets the student up for success in their academic endeavor.
-It is not recommended by Capital High School that a student take more than three Honors or AP classes in a given year.
-If a student wishes to take more than three Honors or AP classes in a year, it is strongly recommended the student and the family meets with the counselor for a discussion.
+It is always recommended that the student and the family work with the student's counselor to work out a schedule that meets the academic needs of the student and sets the student up for success in his/her academic endeavor.
+It is not recommended by Capital High School that a student take more than three honors or AP classes in a given year.
+If a student wishes to take more than three honors or AP classes in a year, it is strongly recommended the student and the family meet with the counselor for a discussion.